alius2006/portfolio/README.md

 ## **Projects**

 ### **groovy-selenide-test-automation**
-An example of automated UI tests in <a href='https://groovy-lang.org/'>Groovy</a> using <a href='https://spockframework.org/spock/docs/2.3/introduction.html'>Spock</a> as the test runner and <a href='https://selenide.org/'>Selenide</a> as the web driver.
+An example of automated UI tests in <a href='https://groovy-lang.org/'>Groovy</a> / <a href='https://maven.apache.org/'>Maven</a> using <a href='https://spockframework.org/spock/docs/2.3/introduction.html'>Spock</a> as the test runner and test specification, and <a href='https://selenide.org/'>Selenide</a> as the web driver.
 I have been developing the whole automated UI tests solution at <a href='https://www.monster.com/'>Monster</a> from July 2020 to December 2021.

 ### **groovy-api-test-automation**
-An example of automated API tests in <a href='https://groovy-lang.org/'>Groovy</a> using <a href='https://spockframework.org/spock/docs/2.3/introduction.html'>Spock</a> as the test runner and <a href='https://rest-assured.io/'>REST-assured</a> for the API communication.
+An example of automated API tests in <a href='https://groovy-lang.org/'>Groovy</a> / <a href='https://maven.apache.org/'>Maven</a> using <a href='https://spockframework.org/spock/docs/2.3/introduction.html'>Spock</a> as the test runner and test specification, and <a href='https://rest-assured.io/'>REST-assured</a> for the API communication.
 I have been developing the whole automated API tests solution at <a href='https://www.monster.com/'>Monster</a> from July 2020 to December 2021.

 ### **cypress**
 An example of automated UI tests using <a href='https://docs.cypress.io/guides/overview/why-cypress'>Cypress.io</a> with <a href='https://www.typescriptlang.org/'>TypeScript</a>.
 I have been developing tests in Cypress (JavaScript only) at <a href='https://phrase.com/'>Phrase</a> since March 2022.

+### **cucumber-wiremock-test-automation**
+An example of automated API tests in <a href='https://www.java.com/'>Java</a> / <a href='https://gradle.org/'>Gradle</a> using <a href='https://cucumber.io/'>Cucumber</a> for test specification, <a href='https://square.github.io/retrofit/'>Retrofit</a> for API communication and <a href='https://wiremock.org/'>WireMock</a> for stubbing the requests.
+I have been working with these technologies as POC for integration tests at <a href='https://phrase.com/'>Phrase</a>.
+I was also using the tested <a href='https://webhook.site/'>Webhook.site</a> in other tests.

 ### **c-sharp-selenium-automation-tests**
 A quick setup for test automation using <a href='https://www.selenium.dev/documentation/'>Selenium</a> in <a href='https://learn.microsoft.com/en-us/dotnet/csharp/'>C#</a>.
 I have never really used pure Selenium although I had to use Selenium level syntax in some cases when working in <a href='https://selenide.org/'>Selenide</a>.